Pyraminx (3x3x3)

 There are 75,582,720 possible combinations of the Pyraminx, however if you ignore the trivial tips the number crunches down to only 933,120.
 This number is much lower than the Rubik's Cube's wopping 43 quintillion combinations and even the Mini Rubik's Cube's 3,674,160 combinations rendering it an overall relatively easy puzzle to solve.

 Optimal solutions to the Pyraminx can be found using computer software.
 And it has been proven that for any given position the puzzle can be solved in 11 moves or less (14 if you include the tips).
-The current world record for fastest Pyraminx solve is 0.75 seconds, set by Elijah Brown at the Berkeley Winter A 2023 competition.
+The current world record for fastest Pyraminx solve is 0.73 seconds, set by Simon Kellum at the Middleton Meetup Thursday 2023 competition.

 Play 3D Simulation Now!
 Start ▸